shivangi-singh03/shivangi-singh03/README.md

 <ul>
   <li>
-    <a href="http://www.prashnottar.in/u/">Prashnottar Private Limited</a> - <b>Full Stack Development</b> -                                             <b>Aug 2020 - Oct 2020</b>
+    <a href="http://www.prashnottar.in/u/">Prashnottar Private Limited</a> - <b>Full Stack Development</b> -                                             <a>Aug 2020 - Oct 2020</a>
     <ul>
       <li>
-        <b>Handled the Full stack development of the dashboard portal and worked for the Full stack development of the company’s website</b>
+        <a>Handled the Full stack development of the dashboard portal and worked for the Full stack development of the company’s website</a>
       </li>
       <li>
-        <b>Developed using CSS, HTML, Php, MySQL and JavaScripts to enhance functionality and user experience on web pages</b>
+        <a>Developed using CSS, HTML, Php, MySQL and JavaScripts to enhance functionality and user experience on web pages</a>
       </li>
     </ul>
   </li>